felixSchober/VSCode-PowerAppsPortal-Extension/README.md

 When uploading new webfiles under the root web page the extension tried to find a parent 'home' page.
 When multiple pages without a parent page are found this can lead to issues.
 The extension now searches for pages that both have no parent page and are also a root page.

+### 0.4.1

+**vscode engine upgrade** vscode engine was upgraded to vscode 1.69.0.

+## Contributing

+- Clone repo and open in VS Code
+- Run `npm install`
+- Run the extension locally with "Run and Debug" -> "Launch Extension"
+- Commit your changes to a user or feature branch
+- Merge to dev branch with PR

+### Release

+Checklist:

+- [ ] Check if there are any breaking changes
+- [ ] Update package version
+- [ ] Update readme.md changelog
+- [ ] Update CHANGELOG.md
+- [ ] Tag the release commit with the version number (`git tag -l "vX.Y.Z"`)

 ## Credits

 Icons made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com